Strasbourg Grand Est, France Travel Guide

 Nightclubs concentrate in the city center and the Krutenau district.
 They cater to different music tastes.
 Many cafes and brasseries remain open late, presenting a relaxed atmosphere for drinks and conversation.

-Many cafes and brasseries remain open late, presenting a relaxed atmosphere to have drinks and conversation after dinner.
+Many cafes and brasseries remain open late, presenting a relaxed atmosphere for refreshments and conversation after dinner.